Search

 Paediatric foot care for sports allows for early intervention and treatment of dysfunctions or acute injuries in a child’s growing foot.
 When it comes to paediatric sports medicine in Singapore, The Foot Practice’s paediatric podiatrist addresses and corrects abnormalities and musculoskeletal injuries so that your child can continue to participate in sports without complications, pain-free and with full mobility.

-Non-surgical methods include doing specific stretches, participating in strengthening and range of motion exercises for physical therapy, wearing specialized braces for the foot or ankle, wearing orthotic insoles, or altering their current physical activities to accommodate for a specific musculoskeletal disorder.
+Non-surgical methods include performing specific stretches, participating in strengthening and range-of-motion exercises for physical therapy, wearing specialised braces for the foot or ankle, wearing orthotic insoles, or altering their current physical activities to accommodate a specific musculoskeletal disorder.
 Depending on your child’s condition, there are many conservative, noninvasive options for treating your child’s foot condition, which may include complementary treatment protocols:

 kids sport footwear assessment